-When we first landed, suddenly and unexpectedly, in the homeschool world, I had countless fears and concerns.
+When we first landed, suddenly and unexpectedly, in the land of homeschooling, I had countless fears and concerns.

-And, if we are being completely honest here, one of the biggest concerns was time.
-As in: Will we drive each other completely berserk spending that much time together?
+And, to be honest, one of the biggest concerns was time.
+Will we drive each other completely berserk spending that much time together?

 My son’s smile and love of learning returned in a matter of days.
-Homeschooling fits him in a way that public school did not.
+Homeschooling fits him like a glove, in a way that public school could not.

 And now, years later, I tell people that one of the best things about homeschooling is time.
-As in: You get to spend this time with your children.
+You get to spend this time with your children and teens.